pyx-project/pyx/manual/graph.rst

    single: ytickdirection()@ytickdirection() (graphxy method)
    single: yvtickdirection()@yvtickdirection() (graphxy method)

-.. % dirty hack to add a whole list of methods to the index:

 Further geometry information is available by the :attr:`axes` instance variable, with is a dictionary mapping axis names to :class:`anchoredaxis` instances.
 Shortcuts to the anchoredaxis positioner methods for the ``x``\ - and ``y``\